 It has been a pleasure and an honor to write about various free ebook collections for the No Shelf Required community.
 I believe we share a number of commonalities about reading and ways to make it more accessible apart from historical models based on a buyer-customer relationship.
 The nine free e-collections I profiled thusfar have various models by which they operate, but all wish to disseminate information outside of traditional methods.
 And, to go a step further, I would be safe to assume that those of us who read NSR, share Mirela Roncevic’s passion to bypass the corporatized process by which print or electronic books are made available worldwide.
-From our perspective, Mirela’s efforts to show that a country in its entirety can be a “Free Reading Zone” were not merely experimental, but could well be the leading edge of a future norm.
+From our perspective, Mirela’s efforts to show that a country in its entirety can be an open virtual library were not merely experimental, but could well be the leading edge of a future norm.
 Thus it is, dear readers, that, in my tenth post, I want to present you with not another collection, but rather an idea.

 Library for All was conceived in the aftermath of the devastating 2010 earthquake in Haiti.
 Here is the organization’s history, in their words:

 Moved by images she saw of the suffering in Haiti after the 2010 earthquake, our co-founder Rebecca relocated with her husband from Australia to volunteer on community projects.
 What affected her most during her 2.5 years in Haiti was seeing classrooms with hundreds of children that had no books at all.